 WinZip offers two versions of the Self-Extractor program.
-WinZip Self-Extractor Personal Edition, which is included within WinZip, and WinZip Self-Extractor which is licensed and sold separately.
-For information on the differences between WinZip Self-Extractor Personal Edition and the full WinZip Self-Extractor please click here.
+WinZip Self-Extractor Personal Edition, which is included within WinZip, and WinZip Self-Extractor, which is licensed and sold separately on our website.
+For information on the differences between WinZip Self-Extractor Personal Edition and the full WinZip Self-Extractor, please click here.

-What are the Advantages to Self-Extracting Zip Files?
+What are the Advantages of Self-Extracting Zip Files?

 - Can run a setup or installation program, which may be included by the developer in the Zip file from which the extractor is made